Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 3d) Explain and give examples of how taste, texture, and smell impact what we eat.

 Texture is just as important: it’s the way food feels in your mouth.
-Crispy fries or creamy mashed potatoes are completely different eating experiences, but both can be enjoyable depending on your preferances.
+Crispy fries or creamy mashed potatoes are completely different eating experiences, but both can be enjoyable depending on your preferences.
 The crunch of a chip or the chewiness of a gummy candy can make certain foods more fun to eat.

 Cooking at Home